dmerejkowsky/blog/content/en/post/0117-rust-secrets-and-logs.md

 # Going further

-Ten you think back about the rule about traits having to be in scope, and you decide to move the `expose_value` method into a trait:
+Then you think back about the rule about traits having to be in scope, and you decide to move the `expose_value` method into a trait:

 ```rust
 pub trait ExposeSecret {